MariusPerle/twitch_chat/README.md

 # twitch_chat
-a simple way to connect, send and receive messanges form Twitch chat
+a simple way to connect, send and receive messanges from Twitch chat

 ## Requirements
 Python 3.7 +